shierve/NEM-voting-specifications/README.md

 To nullify multiple votes on single option polls we merge all the option arrays into a single array, such that the resulting array contains all voter addresses for all the accounts and they remain sorted.
 Since the addresses are unique for each option after the previous filter, we can conclude that if there is a repetition in the total array then that address voted in two different options, and all of its votes are nullified.

+4. **Final results**

+For a whitelist poll the results are just the number of addresses on each option, since after the filters only valid votes are left.
+Fot importance polls it is a little more complicated:

+First we get a list of all the accounts that have valid votes, and then we ask the api for all of their importances at block LB, or in current block if the poll has not ended.

+If it is a multiple answer poll, we divide the importance score of each account by the number of votes from that account.

+Then finally we sum the importances of all the addresses on every option, and that gives us the result.
+The result is given in fractions of 1, so we multiply it by 100 to get the % score.

+## Attacks

+In this section we will describe a list of known possible attacks and the solution the system has for it, where possible.

+### Double voting

+Double voting is the act of voting twice with the same account, or transfering importance to another account and voting again.

+Voting on different options with the same account won't work since the vote counting protocol will invalidate such attempts.

+Transfering importance to another account to vote more than once won't work either, since the final result of a poll is calculated from the importances in a single block at the poll ending, not at the time of the vote.

+### Voting from an exchange

+Cryptocurrency exchanges have some of the accounts with the most importance on the network.
+If an exchange user makes a withdrawal from an exchange and introduces an option account as their address, the huge exchange wallet will send a transaction to an option account.

+Initially the voting module in NanoWallet had a list of exchange addresses that were blacklisted from voting on any poll, nut the list is hard to mantain and can be unreliable.

+Latest versions implement a smarter system that filters out any transaction that transfers xem or mosaics.
+Since all exchanges have a minimum amount for withdrawal, you cannot withdraw 0 xem and thus you can not create a valid vote from the exchange's address.

+## Scalability

+## Old poll structure

+## Future